 What is an Ironman Triathlon?

-Triathlon is a sport, consisting of swimming, cycling and running – in that order.
-There are many different distances, spanning from sprint distances to long distance.
+Triathlon is a sport, consisting of swimming, cycling, and running – in that order.
+There are many different distances, spanning from sprint distances to long distances.

 There are also some time limits to finish the race.
 If not finishing within these time limits, you will have a DNF assigned to your name on the participant list.
 A “Did Not Finish” is probably close to the worst nightmare for Ironman triathletes.

-The time limits vary a bit from organizer to organizer, but the biggest organizer of Ironman races is WTC, World Triathlon Corporation.
+The time limits vary a bit from one organizer to another organizer, but the biggest organizer of Ironman races is WTC, World Triathlon Corporation.